pocl/pocl/doc/sphinx/source/kernel_compiler.rst

 After the ``ParallelRegions`` have been formed, the static multiple work-item execution can be produced in multiple ways.

-Currently, two styles of output are supported for the work-group functions:
+Currently, three styles of output are supported for the work-group functions:
-"fully replicated" (``WorkitemReplication``) and "work-item loops" (``WorkitemLoops``).
+"fully replicated" (``WorkitemReplication``), "work-item loops" (``WorkitemLoops``) and "cbs" (continuation-based synchronization).

-The former is suitable for smaller local sizes and static multi-issue machines; it simply duplicates the code for the different work-items to produce the work-groups.
+The WorkitemReplication is suitable for smaller local sizes and static multi-issue machines;
+it simply duplicates the code for the different work-items to produce the work-groups.

-The latter produces loops around the parallel regions that loop across the local space.
+The WorkitemLoops produces loops around the parallel regions that loop across the local space.
 The loops are annotated as parallel using the LLVM parallel loop annotation.
 This helps in producing vectorized versions of the work-group functions using the plain LLVM inner loop vectorizer.

+The CBS method rectifies a problem with PoCL's WILoops workgroup generation method, related to barriers inside loops.

+The OpenCL 1.2 page on barrier states:
+"If barrier is inside a loop, all work-items must execute the barrier for each iteration of the loop before any are allowed to continue execution beyond the barrier"

+Meanwhile OpenCL 3.0 states:
+"If the barrier is inside a loop, then all work-items in the work-group must execute the barrier on each iteration of the loop if any work-item executes the barrier on that iteration."

+OpenCL 3.0 specification is quite clear that a barrier only has an impact *if* it is reached by any work-item.
+WILoops relies on the more strict interpretation of the OpenCL 1.0-2.x restriction on barriers inside loops, which can unfortunately break some legal OpenCL 3.0 code.
+CBS does not suffer from this problem, however it is also harder to achieve same level of ILP through CBS, therefore it currently is not the default method.

 Because in ``WorkitemLoops`` there are only a subset of work-items "alive" at the same time (the current parallel region iteration), one has to store